Tips for Supporting Someone Suffering from Anxiety

 You can support someone living with anxiety by listening to their experiences and demonstrating that you are there for them.
 Try to understand their condition and ask them how they want to be supported.
 If someone is experiencing anxiety, help them focus on the present and encourage them to breathe evenly.

 Anxiety disorders are the most common type of mental illnesses and they’re on the rise across the globe partly due to the pandemic.
-Chances are you know someone who lives with anxiety, so it’s always a good idea to learn how to support someone living with this frequently debilitating condition.
+Chances are you know someone who lives with anxiety, so it’s always a good idea to learn how to support someone living with this frequently debilitating condition, including seeking help from plan management providers if needed.

 How to Recognise if Someone Has Anxiety